-Online quizzes, free offers and spam emails are common phishing techniques used by cyber-criminals to trick you into sharing personal or sensitive information.
-Be careful when it comes to clicking on unknown or suspicious emails or otherwise disclosing personal information.
+- Click Carefully – Online quizzes, free offers and spam emails are common phishing techniques used by cyber-criminals to trick you into sharing personal or sensitive information.
+The IRS warns that thieves are using text scams related to COVID-19 and/or Economic Impact Payments to trick taxpayers into disclosing personal and financial account information.